 Deliverables like 360° walkthroughs can offer a great deal of value to your client.

-The client can use them to help a variety of stakeholders explore and understand the building; to offer an easy interface for searching, adding, and viewing building information; or even to provide single source of truth for better collaboration in a wide variety of applications in manufacturing, construction, surveying, facilities management, and more.
+The client can use them to help a variety of stakeholders explore and understand the building; to offer an easy interface for searching, adding, and viewing building information; or even to provide a single source of truth for better collaboration in a wide variety of applications in manufacturing, construction, surveying, facilities management, and more.

 Business benefit: Mobile mapping can improve your customer retention by enabling you to offer a more compelling set of deliverables than your competitors.